VForWaTer/hydrobox/docs/contribution.rst

 How to Contribute
 =================

-There are several ways, how you can contribute to hydrobox.
-All contributions shall make use of the Fork / Pull request workflow in the `GitHub repository`_.
+There are several ways how you can contribute to hydrobox.
+All contributions should make use of the Fork / Pull request workflow in the `GitHub repository`_.
 More information on pull requests can be found on the `GitHub About pull requests`_ page.

     #.
 Add new tools to the toolbox
     #.
-Improve / Add unittest to increase code coverage
+Improve / Add unit tests to increase code coverage
     #.
 Improve / Add docstrings on existing functions
     #.
 Add more examples to the documentation